IdkDwij/Termithon/README.md

 ENCRYPT                 (Uses the RSA Algorithm to encrypt a message!)
-TROUBLESHOOT            (Troubleshoots extra modules neccessary for PyPrompt to run) SSH                     (An SSH Client made in Python) (To use vanilla ssh use either CMD/BASH MODE) MACOSDOWNLOADER         (A simple macOS downloader) no longer based on gibMacOS FILESEARCH              (Searches files via their file name) FILEDOWNLOADER          (Download any file via their url) UNHELP                  (i'm not sure what this is. it just exists.)
+TROUBLESHOOT            (Troubleshoots extra modules neccessary for PyPrompt to run) SSH                     (An SSH Client made in Python) (To use vanilla ssh use either CMD/BASH MODE) FILESEARCH              (Searches files via their file name) FILEDOWNLOADER          (Download any file via their url) UNHELP                  (i'm not sure what this is. it just exists.)